Mutual obligation requirements for principal carers

 - approved voluntary work.

-If you’re doing voluntary work, you need to do:
+If you’re doing a combination of paid and voluntary work, you need to do:

 - suitable paid work for at least 15 hours per fortnight in the first 12 months you’re on a payment